 No matter what type of method you use to make popcorn, the first step to making non toxic popcorn is use organic kernels.
 There are 15 different pesticide residues found on corn grown for popcorn.

-Five of the pesticides are carcinogens, 9 are endocrine disruptors and five are neurotoxins.
+Five of the pesticides are carcinogens, 9 are endocrine disruptors and 5 are neurotoxins.
 Malathion, a nerve poison found on 34% of corn, is an insecticide that affects not only your central nervous system, but your immune system, adrenal glands, liver and blood.
 Malathion exposure also causes mutations in humans and animals.

 Organic popcorn kernels are not expensive and there are lots of options available.
 So there's no good reason to exposure yourself to multiple pesticide residues.

 There has been a lot of attention focused on how safe the butter flavoring (diacetyl) is in microwave popcorn.
 The FDA considers it a safe food additive.
 Unfortunately, it is dangerous when small particles of diacetyl are inhaled and lodge in our lungs.